The World Is a Thorn

-The World Is a Thorn (also stylized The World Is Λ Thorn) is Demon Hunter's fifth studio album, which was released March 9, 2010.
+The World Is a Thorn (also stylized The World Is Λ Thorn) is the fifth studio album by American Christian metal band Demon Hunter, which was released March 9, 2010.
 The album is described by the band as their "heaviest but most melodic" album yet.
 The first single, "Collapsing", which features Björn "Speed" Strid of Soilwork, and the title track were approved for sales on Rock Band's Rock Band Network.
-It is the only album to feature rhythm guitarist Ryan Helm.
+It is Demon Hunter's only album with rhythm guitarist Ryan Helm.